-7.3 Grid settlement and reporting metering values - non-daily
+7.4 Grid settlement and reporting metering values - Preliminary and final non-daily

 This section contains a description of the settlement and reporting of offtake points that do not have meter reading values that can be used in the balance settlement.
 These points, monthly metered, annually metered, or points without metering, are non-daily settled in the balance settlement with the aid of allocation figures.